Dr. Jeffrey Stangl

 School leader of an 1170 student school delivering awesome educational experiences to year 7 to 10 students.
 Leading 70 exceptional teachers and 31 passionate support staff.

-After the usual 'trying' time of developing deep relational trust and addressing mental models at use in the school, we introduced curriculum and pedagogical change based on the professional knowledge of the team in the school, the Visible Learning research (Hattie), and the Challenging Learning Framework (Nottingham).
-My personal learning around change leadership grew exponentially during this period and I celebrate my growth.
+After the usual 'storming' phase, developing deep relational trust and addressing mental models at use in the school, we introduced curriculum and pedagogical change based on the professional knowledge of the team in the school, World Class Learners (Zhao), Visible Learning research (Hattie), and the Challenging Learning Framework (Nottingham).
+We are now at the performing phase.
+My personal learning around change leadership has grown exponentially during this process.
+I learned a lot and celebrate my growth.
 We are now on a journey to become a best practice model for middle years education.
 We had an ERO review after nine months, receiving a 3 year review cycle, but the ERO noted that this would have been a 4-5 year cycle had there been more time to provide evidence of our initiatives being embedded.
-They expressed confidence that major improvements would result from our change programme.

 Other processes introduced over the last three years include: